 These five ingredient energy balls are absolutely delicious, made in a snap with wholesome pantry staples: Oats, almond butter, banana, maple syrup, and cinnamon, then dipped in a quick two ingredient chocolate topping!

-My kids are ALWAYS asking for a snack.
-I don’t have much of a sweet tooth myself (although I’m obsessed with my Blueberry Chia Pudding and I love fruit smoothies), but I’m talking two minutes after we finish a meal, they’re right there, begging for something to eat.
+My kids are quite literally ALWAYS asking me for a snack.
+I don’t have much of a sweet tooth myself (although I’m obsessed with my Blueberry Chia Pudding and I love fruit smoothies), but I’m talking two minutes after we finish a meal, they’re right there, begging for something sweet to eat.
 Can you relate?

 Thankfully, I have a solution!
 I keep a few super simple, grab-and-go snacks on hand, like these Almond Butter and Banana Energy Balls.
 They LOVE them any time of day, so when the snack question inevitably comes up, I just tell them to take a few.